rewhowe/snapdragon/documentation/planning.md

 * will probably require re-adjusting after `RESULT` feature
 * `COMP_2〇〇_KU` should be or `〜く` (conjunction), then regular `COMP_2〇〇` remains `〜ければ`
 * eat newlines after comma (as usual)
+* Update documentation
+  * Note that function call conditions overwrite それ and so それ will become the last-executed-function-call condition
+* Update nfsm

 ### While Loop